lapidoty/Computer-Architecture-and-system-programming-laboratory/README.md

 •
 Division "

-# Virtual machine for SIC
+# Virtual machine for SIC  - Assembly x86
 " The SIC computer architecture has only one instruction:
 SBN A, B, C
 .